rudraThakar/Ring-Oscillator-PUF/README.md

 # Configurable Ring Oscillator PUF

 - Configurable Ring Osillator based PUF's are currently being explored and studied as an better alternative to the standard PUF's.
 The main advantage is that we can re-configure the oscillation path and create new oscillation paths with the same set of inverter gates.

-- The design of the CRO is as follows:-
+- The design of the CRO is as follows:

 ![cro](assets/final_cro.png)

 - Here, based on the selection bits (c1, c2, c3) we can choose the oscillation path.

-- The design used to generate 1 bit PUF using CRO is as follows:-
+- The design used to generate 1 bit PUF using CRO is as follows:

 ![cro](assets/cro_block.png)